Debt Resolution: Understand Your Options and the Consequences

 Now, most of the work in the debt validation program begins when your account is with the collection agency.
 Therefore, for debt resolution programs to work, your bills must be with the third-party collection agency, which means they will typically be 90-120 days past due.

 Accounts do not currently need to be with the collection agency for you to enroll in the Debt Resolution program.
-The majority of clients enrolled in this program before their accounts are sold to a collection agency.

 What to Expect After Enrolling in a Debt Resolution Program

 - When you receive a collection letter for one of your accounts – send it to the debt resolution company.